GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/09.081-090/07.Pass-Me-Not/docs.md

 ---
+title: |
-title: 87.
-Pass Me Not
+    087. Pass Me Not - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 087.
+Pass Me Not.
+Pass me not, O gentle Saviour, Hear my humble cry, While on others Thou art calling, Do not pass me by.
+Chorus: Saviour, Saviour, hear my humble cry, While on others Thou art calling, Do not pass me by.
+    keywords:  |
-    keywords: Christ in Song, Pass Me Not, Pass me not, O gentle Saviour, Savior, Savior
+        Christ in Song, adventhymnals, advent hymnals, Pass Me Not, Pass me not, O gentle Saviour.
+Saviour, Saviour,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 87. PASS ME NOT
+## 087. PASS ME NOT
+####  Christ in Song,

 ```txt
 1.